antonta0/u2h/README.md

 Packets are transmitted without any modifications.

 TLS certificates are generated in server mode and stored on the file system.
-The configured SNI is what sets the SAN.
+The configured SNI is what determines the SAN.
 For the client to work, the checksum of the certificate returned by the server should be passed to the client config, the same checksum can be taken by running `sha384sum` on the relevant `.cer` file.
 SNI on the client side is set via pseudo-DNS resolution, meaning TLS connections don't understand DNS - who needs DNS anyway?

 Since this a single-purpose server-client configuration pair, `User-Agent` header is checked strictly and the configuration must match on both ends.